-I know so many people who are uncomfortable with this notion.
-I promise you, no one is judging you.
+There are so many people uncomfortable with this notion.
+But rest assured no one is judging you.
 No one is even paying attention.
 Everyone is focused on the food or their cell phones

 Same as number 1.
 No one is paying attention.
 Plus, you have the added benefit of striking up a conversation with the bartender.
-These relationships are important people!
+These relationships are important!

-Public speaking is a pain.
-I have an MBA (which requires a ton of presentations) and I still hate it.
+Public speaking is hard.
+Even as someone with an MBA (which requires a ton of presentations), it’s difficult to get used to.
 However, sometimes you have to do what you hate in order to get better at what you do.
 In regards to public speaking, only by doing this more and more will you get comfortable with it.

 This goes hand in hand with number 3, but is a different scenario.
 Whichever is most out of your comfort zone for you, work on that.

 In the era of cell phones and apps, this really shouldn’t be that hard.
 The person isn’t even in front of you!
-I’ll take this a step further and say: try doing it in person.
+You can take it a step further: try doing it in person.
 See what happens.

-This may sound weird, but if you’re hesitant to do activities outside the home by yourself, then this is an easy way to get started.
-In a dark movie theater you’ll feel less self-conscious about someone staring at you, and you don’t have to worry about random people talking to you either.
+This may sound weird, but if you’re hesitant to do things by yourself, then this is an easy way to get started.
+In a dark movie theater, you’ll feel less self-conscious about someone staring at you, and you don’t have to worry about random people talking to you either.

-Wine and paint night, dance classes, cooking classes, joining a meetup of some kind – these are all activities that most people will do with a friend or significant other.
+Wine and paint night, dance classes, cooking classes, and joining a meetup of some kind – are all activities that most people will do with a friend or significant other.
 However, you don’t need to wait for anyone to do them.
 You can sign up and go by yourself.
 Yes, it’s awkward.
-But once you’ve done this once, you’ll be set for doing any activity by yourself.
+But once you’ve done this, you’ll be set for doing any activity by yourself.

-Whether its a weekend getaway or you travel alone abroad, traveling is a great way to step out of your comfort zone on so many different levels.
-Even if you’re with a friend, going to different countries and trying local cuisine, practicing local language and immersing yourself in a new culture can all make you uncomfortable, and challenge you.
-Yet these experiences can teach you so much about yourself and contribute to your personal growth.
+Whether it’s a weekend getaway or you travel alone abroad, traveling is a great way to step out of your comfort zone on so many different levels.
+Even if you’re with a friend, going to different countries and trying local cuisine, practicing the local language, and immersing yourself in a new culture can all make you uncomfortable, and challenge you.
+Yet, these experiences can teach you so much about yourself and contribute to your personal growth.

 Take a Crazy Chance

-We all have weaknesses, we all have things we frankly suck at doing.
+We all have weaknesses.
 Often we don’t pursue those because who wants to continuously fail at something?

 However, this is exactly what we need to push ourselves to do.
 We need to better ourselves by continuing to try and learn about our weaknesses.
 It can be a hard pill to swallow when you see others doing better than you at something; for anyone who’s competitive, it’s uber frustrating.
 But only if you step out of your bubble and allow yourself to fail, will you learn and improve.

 For all you planners and preparers out there, this is super difficult.
-I know because I’m one of these people.
 It’s hard to try new things, to step out of your comfort zone without “being prepared” or “being ready”.

 BUT, who’s ever really ready?
 Reality is often very different than what we anticipate or expect; so really, you’ll never be ready.